droonga/droonga.org/tutorial/1.0.6/groonga/index.md

 NOTE:

  * Make sure to use instances with >= 2GB memory equipped, at least during installation of required packages for Droonga.
    Otherwise, you may experience a strange build error.
  * Make sure the hostname reported by `hostname -f` or the IP address reported by `hostname -i` is correctly accessible from each other computer in your cluster.
+   For simplicity,

 You need to prepare two or more nodes for effective replication.
 So this tutorial assumes that you have two computers: